NCAS-CMS/cfa-conventions/source/cfa.md

 dimensions may be spanned by variables containing aggregation instructions.

 The value of a `term` token identifying an aggregation instruction may be standardized or non-standardized, with the understanding that application programs should ignore terms that they do not recognise or which are irrelevant for their purposes.
+The purpose of allowing non-standardized tokens is to facilitate the aggregation of fragments stored in other file formats to those described by these conventions.
 The standardized aggregation instruction terms, all of which are mandatory, are:

 `location`